VishuKalier2003/Flower-Classification-via-Transfer-Learning/Theoretical/readme.md

  - The model is also trained in many large datasets and so minimum wastage of parameters is needed.

+# ${\color{red} Approach}$
+  - I downloaded the pre-trained model from the Tensorflow hub website for the classification of flowers dataset into five categories.
+  - The downloaded model has the ability to classify into 1000 categories, not necessarily flowers.
+The classification is done by the softmax layer as the last hidden layer in the model.
+  - The weights and the kernels of all the layers except the last hidden layers are freezed (they are not trained).
+The softmax layers is changed and we introduce our own classification layer (here classifying into 5 categories).
+  - This makes the model run pretty fast, since it has many weights and kernels (non-trainable) which need not to be trained but they help improve the performance and fine-tuning of the model because the model currently has too many parameters.

 # ${\color{lightblue} Made \space By}$
  <b><i>Vishu Kalier